 “People who avoid carbohydrates and eat more fat, even saturated fat, lose more body fat and have fewer cardiovascular risks than people who follow the low-fat diet that health authorities have favored for decades, a major new study shows…

 By the end of the yearlong trial, people in the low-carbohydrate group had lost about eight pounds more on average than those in the low-fat group.
 They had significantly greater reductions in body fat than the low-fat group, and improvements in lean muscle mass — even though neither group changed their levels of physical activity.” – The NY Times reported on this study.

 One low-carb style diet under a lot of scrutiny and gaining a lot of fans is the ketogenic diet.
-While some people wholeheartedly back the benefits of this way of eating a Low Carb/High Fat Diet/Hight Protein, it seems as though an equal number or more people claim it’s unhealthy.
+While some people wholeheartedly back the benefits of this way of eating a Low Carb/High Fat Diet/Moderate Protein, it seems as though an equal number or more people claim it’s unhealthy.
 Most of this criticism is tied to old criticism about low carb diets, like the Atkins plan and the notion that “Fat is Bad”.